 A continuation of MUSC 140.
 (May be repeated for credit.)
-Prerequisites: two semesters of MUSC 140 or their equivalent and permission of instructor.
-Credits: 1(0-3)
+Prerequisites: two semesters of MUSC 140 or their equivalent

-MUSC 241 Voice for the General Student

-A continuation of MUSC 141.
+MUSC 241 Voice for the General Student A continuation of MUSC 141.
 (May be repeated for credit.)
 Prerequisites: Two semesters of MUSC 141 and permission of instructor.
 Corequisite: concurrent enrollment in a MUSC160 choral organization.
 Credits: 1(0-3)